thatAkiraFox/home-server-homepage-react/README.md

 - `logo` is a string that contains the URL or the path to an image file to use as a logo in the header.\
   If set to `null` or to an empty string then a generic logo will be used.
+- `favicon` is a string that contains the URL or the path to an image file to use as a favicon.\
+  If set to `null` or to an empty string then a generic favicon will be used.

 ### `services.json`